Martin Boundary and Invariant Fields of Multiplicative SHE: Proof of Theorem

 \item For all $x\in M$,

 \end{enumerate} \end{theorem}

 \begin{proof} For item (i), we first fix $t\in\RR$ and let $K'>K>-t$, and for them define the difference

 We also define By the mild formulation \eqref{eq:SHE-mild}, we have We will now bound the second moments of these stochastic integrals.
-By It\^o--Walsh isometry, In the last step, we used Assumption \ref{assump:WD} and $g$ being Lipschitz.
-Similarly, By Assumption \ref{assump:WD}, the function is Cauchy in $K$ as $K\uparrow\infty$ for $-K<t$.
-Combining, we have Taking sup over $t,x$ in LHS and noting that \(\sup_{s>-K',y\in M}\EE[u^{-K}(s,y)^2]\leq C\) by Assumption \ref{assump:WD} gives Since $F(K)$ is Cauchy in large $K$, this finishes the proof of item (i).
+By It\^o--Walsh isometry, In the last step, we used Assumption \ref{assump:WD} and $f$ being Lipschitz with $f(0)=0$.
+Similarly, where for $-K<t$, By Assumption \ref{assump:WD}, $F(K)$ is Cauchy in $K$ as $K\uparrow\infty$ for $-K<t$.
+Combining, we have Taking sup over $t,x$ in LHS and noting that \(\sup_{s>-K',y\in M}\EE[u^{-K,h}(s,y)^2]\leq C\) by Assumption \ref{assump:WD} gives Since $F(K)$ is Cauchy in large $K$ by Assumption \ref{assump:WD}, this finishes the proof of item (i).
+Item (ii) follows from the noise having the same distribution on time intervals of the same size followed by a change of variables in time.\\ For item (iii), taking expectations in the mild formulation gives